 Our Review Score

-Cressi are best-known in the diving community for their high-quality gear and equipment, but they also do a sterling job when it comes to producing effective and comfortable diving suits.
+Cressi is best-known in the diving community for its high-quality gear and equipment, but they also do a sterling job when it comes to producing effective and comfortable diving suits.

 The Shorty wet suit will be your best friend if even though you are diving in warmer waters but still want additional warmth.
 It has an anatomical fit that makes it easier to swim while wearing it and retains a superior amount of warmth at the core.